FirasBenRomdhane/Devops-Spektra/README.md

-# Achat DevOps Project
+# Achat-App DevOps Pipeline

+This repository contains the Jenkins pipeline for automating the build, test, and deployment processes of the Achat-App Backend using Jenkins, Maven, Docker, SonarQube, Nexus, and Docker Hub.

-## Pipeline Stages
+## Pipeline Overview

+### Stage 1: Initialize
+- Start Docker containers for SonarQube and Nexus.
+- Sleep for 30 seconds to ensure containers are up.

-### Git Checkout
+### Stage 2: Checkout Code
-- Checkout the code from the git repository
+- Clone the code from the [GitHub repository](https://github.com/FirasBenRomdhane/Devops-Spektra.git) with the specified branch (`abdessalem_mami`).

-### Compile and Build
+### Stage 3: Clean & Compile
-- Compile the code
-- Build Maven package
+- Clean and compile the Maven project.

-### SonarQube Scan
+### Stage 4: SonarQube Analysis
-- Run SonarQube scan on the code
+- Run SonarQube Code Analysis on the project.

+### Stage 5: Deploy with Nexus
+- Deploy the project artifact to the Nexus repository.

-### Build Docker Image
+### Stage 6: Build Docker Image
-- Build Docker image
+- Build a Docker image tagged as `abdessalemmami/achat-app:1.0.0`.

+### Stage 7: Push to Docker Hub
+- Log in to Docker Hub using credentials from Jenkins credentials.
-- Push Docker image to Docker Hub
+- Push the Docker image to Docker Hub.

-### Deploy to Nexus
-Nexus is used as a repository manager where we can store our build artifacts.
-It is used to share artifacts between development teams and also to deploy artifacts.
-It is also used to manage the dependencies of various build artifacts.

-### Prometheus & Grafana
+### Stage 8: Run App with Docker Compose
+- Start the application using Docker Compose.

+### Post-build Actions
+- **Success:**
+  - Send a success email notification with the build details.

--
+- **Failure:**
+  - Send a failure email notification with the build details.